openedx/docs.openedx.org/source/developers/references/developer_guide/process/contributor.rst

 Contributing your custom code to the Open edX project is a two-step process: review of your idea by the product team (the Product Review Process), followed by a review of your code by the project's core committers.
-We describe this process on this page.
+We describe this process on the `Product Review Process`_ wiki page.

 Note::

    By and large, bug fixes do not require the Product Review Process.
-   However, if your bug fix will change user facing behavior, you should check with the Product Working Group on the best way to land your fix.
+   However, if your bug fix will change user facing behavior, you should check with the Product Working Group on the best way to land your fix before beginning to write code.

 ----------------------------------------
 Product Review Process & Product Roadmap
 ----------------------------------------

-New features added to the Open edX project go through a Product Review Process, lead by the Open edX Product Working Group.
+New features added to the Open edX project go through a `Product Review Process`_, lead by the `Open edX Product Working Group`_.
 If you're interested in adding new features, we ask that you undergo the product review process _before_ you begin coding your feature.
 This allows the project to get alignment on new features and help guide you to implement the feature in